 (formerly known as International Mentorship Program)

-The Global Community Mentorship Program is a student-led volunteer program that connects new students with current SFU students.
+The Global Community Mentorship Program (GCMP) is a student-led volunteer program that connects new students with current SFU students.
 Our mission is to provide students with enriching cultural experiences, support their transition to Canadian life and introduce them to the SFU community.

 Apply on MyInvolvement